rafiul-durjoy/IOT-BASED-SMART-HOME/README.md

 ## Folder Structure

-- `/docs` – PDF report and diagrams
+- `/Add project report PDF`– PDF report and diagrams
 - `/code` – Arduino code and scripts (if any)

 ## License